sodadata/docs/soda-cloud/resource-map.md

 ## Delete resources

 As the example deployment diagram illustrates, the different resources in Soda Cloud have several connections to each other.
 You can responsibly delete resources in Soda Cloud -- it warns you about the relevant impact before executing a deletion! -- but it may help to visualize the impact a deletion may have on your deployment before proceeding.

+The following non-exhaustive list of example deletions serve to illustrate the potential impact of deleting.

 ### Delete a dataset